gentildpinto/BaseForMyPHPApps/README.md

-Commands to use this:
+#Commands to use this project:

-1 - composer dump-autoload -o
+1 - composer install

 Database: